weirdpattern/weirdpattern.com/content/posts/2016/November/1/remove-access-key-container.md

 ---
-title: "Grant access to a key container"
+title: "Removes access from a key container"
 style: "snippet"
 image: "./images/security.png"
-abstract: "Learn how to use ASP.NET IIS Registration Tool to grant access to a RSA key container."
+abstract: "Learn how to use ASP.NET IIS Registration Tool to remove access from a RSA key container."
 date: "2016-11-01"
 author: "ptrevino"
 category: "security"